 “Tasty metal, yum!” - Swarmer (256)

 Swarmers and morphs are drawn to your ore silo and the delicious materials inside.
-If you hear rumors of either of them skulking about, it is time to act.
+If you hear rumours of either of them skulking about, it is time to act.

 If you’re planning to secede from the station - or worse, declare war on Nanotrasen - don’t expect to last very long.
 Station dwellers know that those blood-thirsty maniacs at Security will jump at the slightest opportunity to use their fancy toys - probably resulting in you losing your face.
 Here are some hints to establishing a long and lasting regime: